Home

 Maria A. G. Witek

-Dr Maria Witek is Associate Professor at the Department of Music, School of Languages, Cultures, Art History and Music, University of Birmingham.
+Dr Maria Witek is Professor of Music Psychology at the Department of Music, School of Languages, Cultures, Art History and Music, University of Birmingham.
 She has worked and studied across music and cognitive science since finishing her undergraduate degree in musicology in Oslo.
 She completed an MA in Music Psychology at Sheffield University, and a doctorate in Music at the University of Oxford.
 Before coming to Birmingham, she was Assistant Professor at the Center for Music in the Brain, Aarhus University, Denmark.

 Dr Witek’s main interest is in researching the psychology, cognitive science and cognitive philosophy of musical experience, with a focus on rhythm, timing, emotion and body-movement.
 Much of her work is centred on trying to understand how dance music experiences and practices emerge from interactions between embodied, neural, musical and social processes.
 To date, she has focused primarily on the study of groove – the pleasurable experience of wanting to move to music.
 She uses research methods from across experimental psychology, cognitive neuroscience, qualitative social psychology, digital music analysis and phenomenology.